Classical languages of India: Meitei

-Meitei, or Manipuri, is a language of Sino-Tibetan linguistic family, having a long literary tradition.
+Meitei, or Manipuri, is a language of the Sino-Tibetan linguistic family, having a long literary tradition.

 Maithili

 Maithili is an Eastern Indo-Aryan language with a literary tradition that traces its roots back to the 7th and 8th centuries.
 The earliest known example of Maithili can be found in the Mandar Hill Sen inscription from the 7th century, which provides evidence of its ancient lineage.
 Additionally, the Charyapada, a collection of Buddhist mystical songs from the 8th century, also reflects the early development of Maithili.
 The language is predominantly spoken in the Mithila region, encompassing parts of present-day Bihar, Jharkhand and Nepal.
 Maithili's rich literary heritage includes epic poetry, philosophical texts, and devotional songs, such as the works of the 14th-century poet Vidyapati.
 Though it has a distinct script, Tirhuta, Devanagari is commonly used today.
 Despite its profound historical and cultural significance, Maithili has yet to be recognised as a "classical language" by the Government of India, leading to ongoing demands for such recognition.